 Aim to reduce stimulating inputs at least one hour before sleep.

-If stress accumulates during the day, layering small Stress Busters like short walks or journaling prevents overload later.
+If stress accumulates during the day, layering small Stress Management Techniques like short walks or journaling prevents overload later.

 9. Practice a Body Scan